GrapesJS/grapesjs/docs/modules/Blocks.md

 ```

 ### HTML strings
-Using HTML strings as `content` is not wrong, in some cases you don't need the finest control over components and want to leave the user full freedom on template composition (eg. static site builder editor with HTML copy-pasted from some framework like [Tailwind Components](https://tailwindcomponents.com/))
+Using HTML strings as `content` is not wrong, in some cases you don't need the finest control over components and want to leave the user full freedom on template composition (eg. static site builder editor with HTML copy-pasted from a framework like [Tailwind Components](https://tailwindcomponents.com/))
 ```js
 // Your block
 {